mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

   commit hook.
 We plan to include regression tests as a commit hook prior to 1.x release.

-Constructive feedback, question, and help are always welcome!
+Constructive feedback, question, and collaborators are always welcome!

 Cheers, Mike